horizontalsystems/Bitcoin-Explained-Guide/README.md

 When the transaction reaches every miner/node it's not yet part of the blockchain.
 The transaction becomes confirmed and no longer pending when it's included in the block.
 In Bitcoin blockchain the block closed roughly every 10 minutes, it varies for other blockchains.

-- Unlike regular money Bitcoin transactions are final and non-reversible.
-Once they are sent it's impossible to revert them.
-After the transaction is included in the block it can be already considered as completed.
-However, there is a general consensus for the transaction to be considered as FINAL (irreversible) 6 more blocks has to pass after the transaction was included in the block.
-This will add roughly another 50 minutes.

-It's potentially possible to cancel transaction while it remains in pending state but for the sake of keeping this guide simple it won't be covered here.
-The general rule of thumbs once you see that transaction has been included in the block it's fairly safe to consider it final.

-- trnasaction duration: ... (provide links to block explorers)
+- link to block explorers

-- Bitcoin transactions are semi anonymous: ....

-**Bitcoin transaction fees explained**
+**Bitcoin Transaction Fees**

-There are some factors which may affect the duration of this step.
+There are some factors which may affect the duration of the transaction.
 The main factor is the fee sender used when sending the transaction.
 If the fee is low and the mempool was crowded when transaction was sent it will take longer.
 More precisely, it will be confirmed when the mempool gets less crowded.
 In most cases it will happen within 24 hours.

 If the fee was sufficient then it will most likely be confirmed within 10 minutes.
 So, that's why setting the fee properly is important, especially for large payments that need to happen quickly.

 Some of the wallets that have the fee estimation/recommendations capabilities are bread wallet (https://brd.com), unstoppable wallet (https://unstoppable.money)

-After the transaction is included in the block it can be already considered as completed.

 6. Transacting with Bitcoin